Cohomology and Hodge Theory on Symplectic Manifolds: I: Discussion

 \section{Discussion}

 \tM{{N}}

-We have introduced new finite-dimensional symplectic cohomologies - $H^*_{d+\dl}(M), H^*_{d\dl}(M)$, $H^*_{\dadl}(M)$.
-These are defined using the differential operators $d+\dl$ and $d\dl$.\footnote{A possible fourth cohomology $\dfrac{\ker d\dl}{{\rm im~} d\dl}$ is easily seen to be infinite-dimensional, for instance, by considering zero-forms.
-Clearly, $\ker (d+\dl)$ is a stronger condition than $\ker d\dl$ while ${\rm im~} d+ {\rm im~} \dl$ is a weaker condition than ${\rm im~} d\dl$.} The cohomologies are all isomorphic to the de Rham cohomology when the $d\dl$-lemma holds on $M$.
+We have introduced new finite-dimensional symplectic cohomologies - $H^*_{d+\dl}(M)$ and $H^*_{d\dl}(M)\,$ - using the differential operators $d+\dl$ and $d\dl$. \footnote{A third finite-dimensional cohomology $H^k_{\dadl}(M) = \frac{\ker (d+\dl) \cap \CA^k(M)}{({\rm im} \ d + {\rm im} \ \dl) \cap \CA^k(M)}$ originally introduced in the arXiv preprint version of this manuscript will be discussed elsewhere.} These cohomologies are all isomorphic to the de Rham cohomology when the $d\dl$-lemma holds on $M$.
 And conversely, when they differ from the de Rham cohomology, this implies the $d\dl$-lemma and the strong Lefschetz property both fail.
 As K\"ahler manifolds satisfy the $d\dl$-lemma, the new cohomologies are particularly suited for distinguishing the more intricate geometries of non-K\"ahler symplectic manifolds.

 It is interesting to compare the symplectic cohomologies with the known differential cohomologies on complex manifolds, $\tM$, not necessarily K\"ahler.
-Besides the standard ones of deRham and Dolbeault, there are two others that have also been studied: the Bott-Chern cohomology \be H^{p,q}_{BC}(\tM)= \frac{(\ker \pa \cap \ker \bpa) \cap \CA^{p,q}(\tM)}{ \im \pa\bpa \cap \CA^{p-1,q-1}(\tM)}~ \ee and the Aeppli cohomology \cite{Aeppli} \be H^{p,q}_A(\tM) = \frac{\ker \pa\bpa \cap \CA^{p,q}(\tM)}{(\im \pa + \im \bpa)\cap \CA^{p,q}(\tM)} \ee These two cohomologies are similarly paired and share many analogous properties that we have shown for the pair $H^k_{d+\dl}(M)$ and $H^k_{d\dl}(M)$ defined on symplectic manifold.
+Besides the standard ones of deRham and Dolbeault, there are two others that have also been studied: the Bott-Chern cohomology \be H^{p,q}_{BC}(\tM)= \frac{(\ker \pa \cap \ker \bpa) \cap \CA^{p,q}(\tM)}{ \im \pa\bpa \cap \CA^{p-1,q-1}(\tM)}~ \ee and the Aeppli cohomology \cite{Aeppli} \be H^{p,q}_A(\tM) = \frac{\ker \pa\bpa \cap \CA^{p,q}(\tM)}{(\im \pa + \im \bpa)\cap \CA^{p,q}(\tM)}~. \ee These two cohomologies are similarly paired and share many analogous properties that we have shown for the pair $H^k_{d+\dl}(M)$ and $H^k_{d\dl}(M)$ defined on symplectic manifold.
 Indeed, both can be shown to be finite dimensional by constructing self-adjoint fourth-order differential operators \cite{KS, Bigolin} (see also \cite{Sch}).
-Explicitly, the fourth-order operators are \be D_{BC} = (\pa\bpa)(\bpas\pas) + (\bpas\pas)(\pa\bpa) + (\pas\bpa)(\bpas\pa) + (\bpas\pa)(\pas\bpa) + \la(\pas\pa + \bpas\bpa) \ee \be D_A = (\pa\bpa)^*(\pa\bpa) + (\pa\bpa)(\pa\bpa)^* + (\pa\bpas)(\bpa\pas) + (\bpa\pas)(\pa\bpas) + \la( \pa\pas + \bpa\bpas) \ee for real constants $\la>0$.
+Explicitly, the fourth-order operators are \be D_{BC} = (\pa\bpa)(\bpas\pas) + (\bpas\pas)(\pa\bpa) + (\pas\bpa)(\bpas\pa) + (\bpas\pa)(\pas\bpa) + \la(\pas\pa + \bpas\bpa)~, \ee \be D_A = (\pa\bpa)^*(\pa\bpa) + (\pa\bpa)(\pa\bpa)^* + (\pa\bpas)(\bpa\pas) + (\bpa\pas)(\pa\bpas) + \la( \pa\pas + \bpa\bpas)~, \ee for real constants $\la>0$.
 Indeed, they are analogous to $D_{d+\dl}$ and $D_{d\dl}$ in \eqref{saO} and \eqref{sbO}, respectively.